 What is a pension scheme and how do you benefit?

 What is a pension?

 A pension is money paid to you when you reach retirement age – although in some instances, you may continue to work and defer your pension income until later.
 The aim of a pension is to provide you with some form of income during your retirement years.

 A pension scheme is a savings scheme which offers attractive tax benefits in exchange for you agreeing not to touch the proceeds until you are older.
 You put your money into a pension scheme, that money is invested, its value (hopefully) grows and at the end, you withdraw the proceeds and use it to pay for goods and services.

 In other words the proceeds from your pension scheme are used to provide a pension income when you are older and no longer want or are able to work.
-A pension scheme is like a savings plan, however you cannot touch the proceeds until you are at least 55 – and at least 75% of the value it achieves must be used to provide an income for the rest of your life.
+A pension scheme is like a savings plan, however you cannot touch the proceeds until you are at least 55 – and at least 75% of the value it achieves may be used to provide an income for the rest of your life.

 A pension plan is another term for pension scheme.